 Baclofen is a muscle relaxant that reduces spasticity by regulating the release of neurotransmitters that cause muscle contractions.

 Like Botox, the effects of muscle relaxants are temporary and may not be ideal for long-term use.
 Generally, muscle relaxants do not last very long and will need to be administered more regularly than Botox.

 6. Speech Therapy

-There, a speech-language pathologist will guide your child through exercises to strengthen their oral motor muscles and improve their ability to eat and speak.
+Individuals with motor impairments involving the mouth will benefit from speech therapy.
+A speech-language pathologist guides your child through exercises to strengthen their oral motor muscles and improve their ability to eat and speak.

+Surgery for spastic CP is generally only recommended if other methods of management prove ineffective.
 The most common surgery for spastic cerebral palsy is selective dorsal rhizotomy.
-It involves cutting nerve roots at the spinal cord to relieve severely spastic muscles.
+It involves severing nerve roots at the spinal cord to relieve severely spastic muscles.

-Understanding Spastic CP: Key Points
+Understanding Spastic Cerebral Palsy: Key Points

+Although spastic cerebral palsy makes up approximately 80% of all cerebral palsy cases, everyone experiences it differently.
 As a result, management for cerebral palsy should be personalized to each individual’s unique symptoms.

-Photos from top to bottom: iStock/sweetmonster/wavebreakmedia/olesiabilkei/KatarzynaBialasiewicz
+Photos from top to bottom: iStock/sweetmonster/wavebreakmedia/olesiabilkei